 Rule of Law

-Formally, a clear separation of powers with mutual checks and balances is guaranteed by the 1997 constitution.
+Formally, the 1997 constitution guarantees a clear separation of powers, with mutual checks and balances.
 Governments are accountable to the Sejm, and members of parliament have the right to monitor and supervise the executive.

 Separation of powers